Perissodactyla: Origins

 The evolutionary development of Perissodactyla is well documented in the fossil record.
 Numerous finds are evidence of the adaptive radiation of this group, which was once much more varied and widely dispersed.
 Radinskya from the late Paleocene of East Asia is often considered to be one of the oldest close relatives of the ungulates.
 Its 8 cm skull must have belonged to a very small and primitive animal with a π-shaped crown pattern on the enamel of its rear molars similar to that of perissodactyls and their relatives, especially the rhinos.
 Finds of Cambaytherium and Kalitherium in the Cambay shale of western India indicate an origin in Asia dating to the Lower Eocene roughly 54.5 million years ago.
 Their teeth also show similarities to Radinskya as well as to the Tethytheria clade.
 The saddle-shaped configuration of the navicular joints and the mesaxonic construction of the front and hind feet also indicates a close relationship to Tethytheria.
 However, this construction deviates from that of Cambaytherium, indicating that it is actually a member of a sister group.
 Ancestors of Perissodactyla may have arrived via an island bridge from the Afro-Arab landmass onto the Indian subcontinent as it drifted north towards Asia.
 A study on Cambaytherium suggests an origin in India prior or near its collision with Asia.

 The alignment of hyopsodontids and phenacodontids to Perissodactyla in general suggests an older Laurasian origin and distribution for the clade, dispersed across the northern continents already in the early Paleocene.
 These forms already show a fairly well-developed molar morphology, with no intermediary forms as evidence of the course of its development.
-The close relationship between meridiungulate mammals and perissoodactyls in particular is of interest since the latter appear in South America soon after the K–T event, implying rapid ecological radiation and dispersal after the mass extinction.
+The close relationship between meridiungulate mammals and perissoodactyls in particular is of interest since the latter appeared in South America soon after the K–T event, implying rapid ecological radiation and dispersal after mass extinction.